-How To Find Broken Symlinks And Delete Them On Linux - OSTechNix
+Find And Delete Broken Symlinks In Linux - OSTechNix

 A while ago, we explained what is Soft link and Hard link with practical examples.
-At times you might forget to delete the unused soft links or symlinks that don’t point anywhere.
-Keeping unused links on the filesystem doesn’t harm the system, except occupying a little bit of disk space.
+At times you might forget to delete the unused soft links or symlinks that don't point anywhere.
+Keeping unused links on the filesystem doesn't harm the system, except occupying a little bit of disk space.
 So there is no point of keeping them.
-Just find the broken symlinks and delete them on your Linux system.
+Just find and delete the broken symlinks on your Linux system.

 There could be many ways to find broken symlinks or soft links in Linux.
 Here I have given two methods.